Professor Colin Osborne

 Following a long tradition in plant environmental physiology, our work spans scales ranging from genes to the globe, and utilizes a broad spectrum of approaches.
 We have a particular emphasis on comparative experiments right now.
 You'll find more information on this work at:http://osbornelab.group.shef.ac.uk

 These research interests are reflected in my teaching.
-I coordinate a level two module World Ecosystems (APS 223), which explores the functioning and diversity of the world's ecosystems, and considers the historical and future impacts of climate change and land use.
-Level three and four undergraduate research projects in my lab also look at functional aspects of plant biology, and typically take a comparative approach to investigate the mechanisms underpinning diversity in plant form and function.
+I coordinate two undergraduate modules.
+At level two, World Ecosystems (APS223) explores the functioning and diversity of the world's ecosystems, and considers the historical and future impacts of climate change and land use.
+At level three, Global Change (APS313) examines interactions between life and the Earth system through geological history, looking at human impacts on the climate system and their implications for our lives.
+Level three and four undergraduate research projects in my lab look at functional aspects of plant biology, and typically take a comparative approach to investigate the mechanisms underpinning diversity in plant form and function.

 External Examiner, BSc Ecological Sciences, University of Edinburgh (2012-2016)